Ammar2k/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 *activity* (string) - The type of activity that they were performing when the measurements were taken

-Walking
+Walking\
-Walking Upstairs
+Walking Upstairs\
-Walking Downstairs
+Walking Downstairs\
-Sitting
+Sitting\
-Standing
+Standing\
 Laying

 ## Variables
-In the **tidy_data** file, these variables are all of the mean values for the corresponding measurement based on the subject and the activity.
+These variables are all of the mean values for the corresponding measurement based on the subject and the activity.
 These are all of data type numeric.
 * tBodyAccmeanX
 * tBodyAccmeanY
 * tBodyAccmeanZ